eebmagic/CS_4641_Project/index.md

 After we trained our neural network model we found the optimal input values into the network to mimize and maximize the output.
 This allows us to identify county features that are more likely to have significance on minimizing/maximizing the local rent.
 However it should be noted that the resulting inputs are singular local minimums for achieving minimal/maximal rent and are not necessarily the exclusive inputs that result in extrema.
+These weights should be considered to be observations of our neural network rather than observations regarding the data (in the way that our linear regression coefficients are).

 #### Maximal Input Observations
 In the maximal input set income and income per capita are the highest weighted two features.